jelmersnoeck/experiment/README.md

 ### Regular errors

-When the control errors, this will be returned in the `Run()` method.
+When the control errors, this will be returned in the `Run(context.Context)` method.
 When a candidate errors, this will be attached to the `Error` field in its observation.

 An error marks the experiment as a failure.